wxcctechsummit/holcct2107/labslive/lab1.md

 # Lab

-## Video: Setting up a Simple Flow
+## Video: Lab 1 - Setting up a Simple Flow

 > The following video outlines the process to create a simple flow.
 The video uses a generic example.
 You will use the naming convention of `EP_<ID>_wxcclab` where `<ID>` is your attendee ID provided.
 This is to keep a track of all the configuration created end to end.

 > The video serves as a reference.
 The steps are detailed below the video if you would like a snapshot of what configuration is required.

-<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/LRadvKFIPjA?rel=0" title="WxCC Lab #1 Part 1: Control Hub User Management Admin Task" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/EELO2flwwFc?rel=0" title="WxCC Lab 1: Setting up a Simple Flow" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> The video serves as a reference.
+The steps are detailed below the video if you would like a snapshot of what configuration is required.
 ---

 | **User Role** | **User email**      | **User Extension**                   |